 Everything You Need to Know About Starting a Pop Up Restaurant

 There are many reasons to open a new restaurant, including career exposure, to test run a new restaurant concept, or as a charity event.
 Up and coming chefs may collaborate with other business and hospitality professionals to open a pop-up as a way to show off their culinary skills.
-Someone looking to open a new restaurant may opt to try a temporary pop up restaurant, since it is far less of an investment than a traditional brick and mortar establishment.
-Many organization use pop ups as a way to raise money for charitable causes.
+Someone looking to open a new restaurant may opt to try a temporary pop up restaurant since it is far less of an investment than a traditional brick and mortar establishment.
+Many organization use pop-ups as a way to raise money for charitable causes.

-Where Can a Pop-Up Restaurant be Located?
+Where a Pop-Up Restaurant Can be Located

 Anywhere!
-That’s the beauty of a pop up.
-Deep underground pop ups can be in someone’s house or apartment keep in mind that probably breaks a lot of your local health and safety codes).
-Part of the charm of a pop up restaurant is its location.
+That’s the beauty of a pop-up.
+Deep underground pop-ups can be in someone’s house or apartment keep in mind that probably breaks a lot of your local health and safety codes).
+Part of the charm of a pop-up restaurant is its location.
 Possibilities include a city rooftop, an old barn in the country, an empty warehouse.
-Really, if you can get the proper licensing and insurance (see below) then it can be a pop up restaurant.
+Really, if you can get the proper licensing and insurance (see below) then it can be a pop-up restaurant.

-Another option for a pop up restaurant is an already existing restaurant space.
+Another option for a pop-up restaurant is an already existing restaurant space.
 For example, renting a diner that serves only breakfast and lunch.
 The owners of the diner receive a percent of the profits to cover water, sewer, electricity gas and any other associated expenses.
 The benefit of hosting pop up restaurant in your own restaurant is the novelty that brings in extra customers.

-Are Pop Up Restaurants Legal?
+Legality of Pop Up Restaurants

 Truly underground pop-up restaurants don’t usually bother with licenses or insurance.
 If you want to promote and advertise your pop up and use it as a building block toward a future permanent restaurant, make sure yours is legit.
 Check with your local town or state authorities about what types of temporary permits (like catering) you’ll need before you open.

-What Kind of Menus do Pop Ups Offer?
+Menus Pop Ups Offer

-The design of a pop-up restaurant should be a balance between a welcoming ambience and comfortable seating capacity.
+The design of a pop-up restaurant should be a balance between a welcoming ambiance and comfortable seating capacity.
 Unlike in a brick and mortar restaurant, where the goal is high customer turnover, a pop up allows for a more relaxed atmosphere.
 There is also room to play with different dining concepts, such as customer self-service.

 Decide if your pop-up will be open or closed to the public.
 Closed simply means it is open to only those people you personally invite.
-Like food trucks, many pop up restaurant s use social media as their primary means of advertising.
+Like food trucks, many pop-up restaurants use social media as their primary means of advertising.
 Nightly specials are posted on sites like Facebook and Twitter.
 If you have the time, you can create a free website for your pop up at sites like Yola.